Proudly supported by

 Gardiner Foundation Working in Dairy Communities Small Grants

-Investing in the communities that make up the dairy industry is critical to the sustainability of dairy farmng in Victoria.
-The Geoffrey Gardiner Dairy Foundation is committed to strengthening dairy communities.
+Investing in the communities that make up the dairy industry is critical to the industry’s sustainability.